Guide to ageing Mencia

 The best wines from the Mencia grape are known for producing bold and flavourful wines with a unique character and intense aromas of blackberry, plum, and spice.
 The wines are typically mid-full-bodied with a juicy acidity and moderate tannins, making them incredibly versatile and able to be paired with a wide range of dishes.

 So, what is the drinking window for Mencia wines?
 Generally speaking, most Mencia wines are meant to be consumed within the next three to five years of their vintage date.
 That being said, there are some older Mencia wines that can be enjoyed for much longer.
 For example, some producers make older wines that will continue to improve over the course of a decade or more.
-When it comes to buying Mencia wines, its important to check the vintage date to make sure its within the ideal drinking window.
+When it comes to buying Mencia wines, it’s important to check the vintage date to make sure it’s within the ideal drinking window.
 Also, be sure to read the back label for any additional information about the wine, such as the recommended drinking temperature, food pairings, and storage instructions.

 In terms of storage, Mencia wines should be kept in a cool, dark place away from direct sunlight and vibration.
 They should also be stored horizontally to keep the cork moist, which will help preserve the quality of the wine.
 Overall, Mencia wines are incredibly versatile and can be enjoyed within three to five years of their vintage date, depending on the producer and the wine.
 With proper storage and care, some Mencia wines can even be enjoyed for up to a decade or more.
-So, if youre looking for a unique and flavourful wine to enjoy, Mencia might just be the perfect option for you.
+So, if you’re looking for a unique and flavourful wine to enjoy, Mencia might just be the perfect option for you.